wkaisertexas/wkaisertexas.github.io/src/content/blog/great-resources.md

 ---
 title: "Great Resources"
 description: "A collection of good resources I have found and enjoy on the internet.
-An ongoing project"
+You find a few good ones when going through the library of babel.
+However, you miss many more... to wit, this is not an exhaustive list"
-pubDate: "April 19 2024"
+pubDate: "August 19 2024"
 heroImage: "hero.png"
-display: false
+display: true
 ---

 This is an ongoing post which represents resources I enjoyed using to learn about new things.
 I have broken it down by category.
 Any ordering is unintentional.